 If no agreement can be reached still, pets can go to arbitration that is binding, meaning whatever the arbitrator decides, is what goes.
 Testimony and evidence may be heard in arbitration, but there is no guarantee that it will be.
 Petrelli Previtera, LLC recommends arbitration as the last step because you cannot change your mind once it’s been decided.

 Because this has become such an issue, many couples are putting pet ownership in writing in their prenup, especially if they are bringing a beloved dog or cat into the relationship.
 You can get as detailed as you wish in a prenuptial agreement, from determining who gets the pets in case of a divorce and even visitation rights.
-Petrelli Previtera, LLC can help you with all of your prenuptial agreements in Highlands Ranch.
+Petrelli Previtera, LLC can help you with all of your prenuptial agreements.

 Older parents, physically disabled, or mentally disabled